-Semester-II/ Core Practical - SCC VI - FISH CANNING Course Code: IV TECHNOLOGY ZVSHY Instruction Hours: 6 Credits: 6 Exam Hours: 3 Internal Marks -40 External Marks-60 Total Marks: 100
+Semester-II/ Fish Canning Technology Course Code: ZVFY Core Practical - IV Instruction Hours: 6 Credits: 6 Exam Hours: 3 Internal Marks -40 External Marks-60 Total Marks: 100

-- This course with the preservation of seafoods by canning and freezing techniques. - At ambient temperature fish muscle undergo rapid biochemical changes and creates a favourable environment for microorganisms to grow. - This in turn responsible for the production of fouls smell and makes muscle spoiled and unsuitable for human consumption. - The main principle of canning by ice is, it lowers the temperature of fish body from 30°C to 5°C.. - This greatly affects the bacterial flora of fish and its growth is completely arrested by lowering of temperature and also slows down the biochemical activity, there by preserving quality to the extended time.

-Unit I Canning as a method of preservation & Historical developments in canning technology: Introduction to canning- definition of canning-steps involved in canning-Advantage of canning-Landmark in the development of cane manufacture- progress in thermal processing-Development in fish canning industry.
-Unit II Unit operations in canning & Thermal process for canned foods: Different unit operation in fish canning: Preparation of raw material for canning, Filling of cans, Exhausting of filled cans, Can closing /seaming of cans.
-Unit III Thermal process for canned foods: Heat processing/ retorting of cans, Can cooling, labelling and storage - Thermal Processing: Classification of acidity foods, Severity of thermal process, Heat Resistance of Microorganisms.
-Unit IV Changes in canned foods & Canning of commercially important fishes and shellfishes: Changes in canned foods and spoilage- Causes of spoilage in canned foods- Canning of individual category to fish- Tuna and tuna like fish- Canning of crustaceans- Canning of Molluscs.
-18 hrs

-Unit V ish Packaging & Metal Containers: Functions of Packaging- Presentation of the product- Levels of Packaging- Packaging Materials- Metal Containers- Types of metal containers.
-Practicals: Canning of commercially important fishes and shellfishes Preparation of Ingredients for canning Preparation of Raw materials and sub-materials for canning Can cooling, labelling and storage Measures of Heat resistance of Microorganisms • Estimation of causes of spoilage in canned foods.
+Cognitive Level K - 1 Acquire / Remember K - 2 Understand K - 3 Apply K - 4 Analyze K - 5 Evaluate K - 6 Create Course Objectives This course with the preservation of seafoods by canning a techniques.
+At ambient temperature fish muscle undergo rapid biochemi and creates a favourable environment for microorganisms to grov.
+This in turn responsible for the production of fouls smell and m spoiled and unsuitable for human consumption.
+The main principle of canning by ice is, it lowers the tempera body from 30°C to 5°C This greatly affects the bacterial flora of fish and its growth is arrested by lowering of temperature and also slows down the activity, there by preserving quality to the extended time. ical changes w. hakes muscle ature of fish s completely UNIT CONTENT HOURS Ι Canning as a method of preservation & Historical developments in canning technology: Introduction to canning-definition of canning-steps involved in canning-Advantage of canning-Landmark in the development of cane manufacture-progress in thermal processing-Development in fish canning industry.
+18 II Unit operations in canning & Thermal process for canned foods: Different unit operation in fish canning: Preparation of raw 18 material for canning, Filling of cans, Exhausting of filled cans, Can closing /seaming of cans.
+III Thermal process for canned foods: Heat processing/ retorting of cans, Can cooling, labelling and storage - Thermal Processing: Classification of acidity foods, Severity of thermal process, Heat Resistance of Microorganisms.
+18 IV Changes in canned foods & Canning of commercially important fishes and shellfishes: Changes in canned foods and spoilage- Causes of spoilage in canned foods- Canning of individual category to fish- Tuna and tuna like fish- Canning of crustaceans- Canning of Molluscs.
+18 V Fish Packaging &amp; Metal Containers: Functions of Packaging- Presentation of the product- Levels of Packaging- Packaging Materials- Metal Containers- Types of metal containers.
+18 Practicals: Canning of commercially important fishes and shellfishes Preparation of Ingredients for canning Preparation of Raw materials and sub-materials for canning Can cooling, labelling and storage Measures of Heat resistance of Microorganisms Estimation of causes of spoilage in canned foods. g

 - Balachandran K.K., 2001.
 Post Harvest Technology of Fish and Fish Products, Daya Publishing House, New Delhi. - Horner WFA.
 1997, Canning of Fish and Fish Products, In: Fish Processing Technology, 2nd Edn.
-G.M.Hall (Ed), Blackie Academic and Professional, London. - Ninawe A.S. and Rathnakumar K. 2008.
+G.M.Hall (Ed), Blackie Academic and Professional, London.

+- 3. Ninawe A.S. and Rathnakumar K. 2008.
 Fish Processing Technology and Product development.
-Narendra Publishing House, Delhi - 110 006. - 1997.
+Narendra Publishing House, Delhi 110 006. - 1997.
 Wiley Encylopedia of Packaging Technology, 2nd Edn.
 John Wiley and Sons Inc. New York.

 - Freezing and refrigerated storage in fisheries.
 1994.W.A.
 Johnston, F.J.
 Nicholson, A. Roger and G.D.
-Stroud, CSL Food Science Laboratory, Torry, Aberdeen, Scotland, UK M-47ISBN 92-5-103579-2 - 2.
-Aitken, A et al. (eds) 1982.
+Stroud, CSL Food Science Laboratory, Torry, Aberdeen, Scotland, UK M-47ISBN 92-5-103579-2 - Aitken, A et al. (eds) 1982.
 Fish Handling and Processing.
 Second Edition, Edinburgh, Her Majesty's Stationery Office, £10. - International Institute of Refrigeration, Recommendations for the Processing and Handling of Frozen Foods.
-Recommendations pour la Préparation et la Distribution des Aliments Congelés.
+Recommendations pour la Préparationet la Distribution des Aliments Congelés.
 Paris, International Institute of Refrigeration, 3rd ed.